 ‘Students Are Lonely:’ What Happens When Coronavirus Forces Schools Online

-This article is part of the guide: Navigating Uncertain Times: How Schools Can Cope With Coronavirus.
+This article is part of the collection: Navigating Uncertain Times: How Schools Can Cope With Coronavirus.

 It sounds like a drastic measure: moving every school to online learning in an effort to slow the spread of coronavirus.
 Here in the U.S. it seems almost unfathomable, despite guidance from the Centers for Disease Control and Prevention to start preparing.